Visuracode/NSFW-Prompt-Archive/Prompt-ugc-seedance2-art-exhibit-touch.md

 # Art Exhibit Touch
 Intended for use with Seedance 2.0 on Higgsfield.
 **Will not work with Seedance 2.0 Fast or Seedance 2.0 Mini**
+## Concept
-Concept: A woman appears frozen in an art exhibit where people are invited to touch her.
+A woman appears frozen in an art exhibit where people are invited to touch her.
 Is she a statue or is she real?

 ## Contents
 - [Version 1](#version-1)